 To use data-fill you first need to select a few cells at the beginning of a sequence.
 On the corner of the border of the selected cells you will notice a little box.
 This is called a data-fill handle.
-If you position the cursor above this handle it turns from a white to a black plus sign.
+If you position the cursor above this it turns from white to black.